 Ronald V. Maier, MD, FACS, is surgeon-in-chief of Harborview Medical Center.
 Dr. Maier is vice-chair of Surgery at the UW and the Jane and Donald D. Trunkey Professor of Trauma Surgery.
 He is listed in The Best Doctors in America.

-I believe in proving the best and "cutting edge" care for both the elective operation and the critically ill surgical patient.
-My goal is to provide exceptional care without exception.
+Dr. Maier believes in providing the best cutting-edge care for both elective operations and critically ill surgical patients.
+His goal is to provide exceptional care without exception.

-I enjoy traveling with my wife, son and daughter.
-I both water and snow ski and enjoy bicycling.
+Dr. Maier enjoys traveling with his wife, son and daughter.
+He enjoys water and snow skiing, and bicycling.

 Duke Univ.
 School of Medicine